Step Five: Develop the Sermon Outline (Part 3: Illustrations)

 1. Lack of Imagination

 You must think like a preacher to be able to use good illustrations.
 What do preachers think?
 Preachers are always looking for good illustrations.
 One of the great sermon illustrators was Donald Grey Barnhouse, who said, “All of life is an illustration of Christian doctrine.”
 Barnhouse saw illustrations everywhere.
-For example (Did you just catch that?
-I did not say “In other words” but I said, “For example.”): When Barnhouse was driving his young sons to their mother's funeral, they had to stop at an intersection.
+For example (Did you catch that?
+I did not say “In other words,” but I said, “For example.”): When Barnhouse was driving his young sons to their mother's funeral, they had to stop at an intersection.
 As they waited, a delivery trunk slowly lumbered through the intersection, and its shadow slowly passed over their car.
 Barnhouse asked his sons, “Boys, would you rather be hit by that trunk or its shadow?”
-They answered, “Daddy, of course, we would rather be hit by its shadow.”
-Barnhouse then seized his teaching moment, “Boys, that is exactly what we have experienced with the passing of your mother.
+They answered, “Daddy, we would rather be hit by its shadow.”
+Barnhouse then seized his teaching moment, “Boys, that is exactly what we have experienced with your mother's passing.
 Because Christ removed the sting of death for believers in his death and resurrection, we walk through the valley of the shadow of death today.
 Your mother is with Jesus and we will see her again.”
 Donald Grey Barnhouse saw illustrations of doctrine in all of life.

 There are three places where we should be looking for illustrations.

 1) In our imagination.
 Nathan the prophet made up a hypothetical illustration when preaching to King David in 2 Samuel 12:1-4.
 David was guilty of adultery with another man’s wife.
 Nathan told his king a fictional story of the rich farmer with many flocks of sheep who stole the one loved ewe [female] lamb of the poor farmer.
 Nathan then applied that story to David who, even though he possessed his royal harem, stole Uriah’s wife.
-Jesus’ parables were fictional examples he created to teach spiritual lessons i.e., The Prodigal Son and the Good Samaritan.
+Jesus’ parables were fictional examples he created to teach spiritual lessons, i.e., The Prodigal Son and the Good Samaritan.

 For example, I sometimes use the following hypothetical illustration when preaching on spiritual gifts.
-Imagine that seven of you after the Sunday morning service go to LongHorn Steak House for lunch.
+Imagine that seven of you go to LongHorn Steak House for lunch after the Sunday morning service.
 Each of you has one of the seven spiritual gifts operative today as listed in Romans 12:6-8: The spiritual gift of comfort or mercy, service or helps, leadership, teaching, exhortation, preaching, and giving.
 The waitress gets your order and returns with a huge tray of food.
 But she trips over a chair leg and dumps all the food and drinks.
 Food splatters and glasses shatter.
 Each Christian responds according to his/her spiritual gift.
-The believer with the gift of mercy or compassion runs to the waitress, takes her by the hand, and whispers, “Are you okay, that must be very painful.”
-The Christian with the gift of service or helps doesn’t say a word, she just starts cleaning up the mess.
+The believer with the gift of mercy or compassion runs to the waitress, takes her by the hand, and whispers, “Are you okay?
+That must be very painful.”
+The Christian with the gift of service or helps doesn’t say a word, she starts cleaning up the mess.
 The believer with the gift of leadership commands, “You other waitresses bring some brooms and mops, and let’s get this mess cleaned up.”
 Next, the teacher starts instructing the waitress, “Next time you come out of the kitchen, if you come from this other direction, you will have more room and you won’t have this problem.”
 The believer with the gift of exhortation next counsels the waitress, “Everybody fails.
 Just learn from your failure.”
 The preacher, which is one of the sterner gifts, says to the waitress, “Young lady, you need to be more careful.
 You are fortunate that nobody was hurt.”
 Finally, the believer with the gift of giving slips some money to the waitress and says, “Here take this, I am sure management is going to take this out of your pay.”
 In addition to finding illustrations in our imagination, we can locate illustrations in our personal experiences.

 2) In our personal experiences.
 Personal illustrations were used by the Apostle Paul as in Acts 14:27.
 This is the account of when Paul returned to his sending church to report concerning his first tour of missionary service.
 Paul sets an excellent example of how to tell a personal story.
 He is not the hero of his story, God is: "When they were come and had gathered the church together, they rehearse all that God had done with them, and how He had opened the door of faith unto the Gentiles."
+In addition to finding illustrations in our imagination and personal experiences, we can locate illustrations from our reading.

 2. Failure to find and file good illustrations

 “The weakest ink is better than the strongest mind.
-Write down illustrations” said another great illustrating preacher, Adrian Rogers.
+Write down illustrations,” said another great illustrating preacher, Adrian Rogers.
 “Illustrations, like babies, have a habit of being born at awkward times” (Preaching with Freshness, 166).
-That is why it is good to have pen and paper, or a recorder (smartphone), nearby at all times so that when the illustration comes you can record it.
-Most preachers have experienced thinking of a great sermon idea or illustration in the middle of the night only in the morning not being able to remember it.
+That is why it is good to have pen and paper, or a recorder (smartphone), nearby at all times so that when the illustration comes, you can record it.
+Most preachers have experienced thinking of a great sermon idea or illustration in the middle of the night, only in the morning not being able to remember it.

 Once you have discovered a good illustration file it textually or topically.
 To file the illustration textually means you create file (electronic or non-electronic) folders beginning with Genesis through Revelation.
 If you are just starting, make 66 folders, one for each book of the Bible and as you preach through a book create a new folder for each chapter or paragraph you preach.
 To file topically means you create a filing system alphabetically from A to Z. Sometimes you will hear or come across an illustration that you don’t know which text it can illuminate, so you file it topically.
-You could start with a file on “Adoption” or “Abortion,” etc. Dr. Billy Martin called these folder sermon gardens where he was always growing sermons.
+You could start with a file on “Adoption” or “Abortion,” etc. Dr. Billy Martin called these folders sermon gardens where he was always growing sermons.

 3. Unable to tell a story